NonequilibriumDynamics/NormalHermiteSplines.jl/docs/src/Usage.md

 spline = interpolate(x, u, RK_H3(e_lesser))
 σ = evaluate(spline, p)
 ```
 Also it is possible to make an assessment of interpolation quality by calling `assess_interpolation` function.
-It calculates value of the Relative Maximum Absolute Error (RMAE) using data of the function value interpolation nodes
+It calculates value of the Relative Maximum Absolute Error (RMAE) using data of the function value interpolation nodes:
 ```julia
 rmae = assess_interpolation(spline)
 ```